JunhaoSong/cuseistut/source/gcap/index.rst

     7. Remember to remove the waveform data from the folder whose P arrival is too dim to be seen.

-    8. Resample the data to Δ𝑡 that the same as the green's0 function
+    8. Resample the data to Δ𝑡 that the same as the Green's function

     9. Set up the “info.eve” file under each event folder.
 It is a five-column file, of which the format is: “o-marker evla evlo evdp mag”.